everypinio/hardpy/docs/documentation/hardpy_panel.md

 **Features**:

-- **Checkbox Interface**: Each test case displays a checkbox for selection in the test suite view
+- **Checkbox Interface**: Each test case displays a checkbox for selection in the test suite view.
-- **Bulk Selection**: Checkboxes at the module level allow selecting/deselecting all tests in a module
+- **Bulk Selection**: Checkboxes at the module level allow selecting/deselecting all tests in a module.
-- **Visual Indicators**: Selected tests are displayed normally, while non-selected tests are visually muted and marked as "Skipped"
+- **Visual Indicators**: Selected tests are displayed normally, while non-selected tests are visually muted and marked as `Skipped`.

 **Usage**: